 WHO CHOOSES THE SHORTLIST?

-The same judging panel meets again at the winner's announcement to choose the overall ‘Album of the Year’.
+The same judging panel meets again on the day of the Awards Show to choose the overall ‘Album of the Year’.
 This can be a long process and, as always, the judges base their decision solely on the quality of the music on the album.

 WHO ARE THE JUDGES?

 The judging panel is made up of music experts from a variety of backgrounds.
 The panel usually includes musicians, music journalists, music presenters, music producers and composers.
 None of the judges can have an interest in the commercial success of any of the albums being discussed.
 There are no record label representatives, managers, publishers or music retailers on the panel.
 The 2017 judging panel will be announced shortly.

 The twelve 2017 Hyundai Mercury Prize judges are: Phil Alexander - Editor-in-Chief, Mojo and Q; Clara Amfo - Broadcaster; Jamie Cullum - Musician and Broadcaster; Ella Eyre - Musician and Songwriter; Harriet Gibsone - Music News Editor, The Guardian/TheGuardian.com; Lianne La Havas - Musician and Songwriter; Will Hodgkinson - Chief Rock & Pop Critic The Times; MistaJam - DJ & Broadcaster; Marcus Mumford - Musician and Songwriter; Jeff Smith - Head of Music, 6 Music and Radio 2; Jessie Ware - Musician and Songwriter; and Mike Walsh - Head of Music, Radio X. The Chair of the judging panel is the music executive, Tony Wadsworth CBE.